UC Santa Barbara shoots past Warriors, 81-61

 Hawai’i shot a respectable 45 percent from the field (22 for 49), but UCSB shot 53 percent (33 for 62).
 The Gauchos connected on 19 of 30 field goals (63.3 percent) in the decisive first half.

 Miles Norris led the Gauchos with 18 points and 10 rebounds.
-Calvin Wishart added 15 points, and Andre Kelly had 12 points and 10 rebounds.
+Calvin Wishart added 15 points, and Andre Kelly had 12 points and nine rebounds.